We know that sometimes things can go wrong. If you’re unhappy with a service, or about a decision, you can make a complaint.

 Please tell us if you need any other support to make a complaint.
 We can tell you about the advocacy services provided by local organisations to help you to have your say.

-Dial Barnsley provide support to customers who wish to make a complaint about adult and children social care services.
+DIAL Barnsley provide support to people who wish to make a complaint about adult and children social care services.

 If you prefer, you can contact another organisation that offers advocacy support.
 Please ask us for details.